 Research has also shown that lutein can lower risk of cataracts.
 For example, one study found that older women who had the highest levels of lutein (and zeaxanthin, another nutrient that is critical for vision health) were about a third less likely to have cataracts.

-Other benefits of lutein include:
+Other eye health benefits of lutein include:

 - Helping to reduce eye fatigue and glare sensitivity